What is crate training for dogs?

 Puppies can be quite destructive when they arrive in their new homes.
 Toileting in the wrong places and causing damage to furniture by chewing are common, but you can use a crate for training to help reduce these incidents.

-They can also stop your puppy accidentally injuring themself by eating and chewing things they shouldn't.
+They can also stop your puppy from accidentally injuring themselves by eating and chewing things they shouldn't.

-Confidence - They can help build confidence and allow your dog to get use to a new environment.
+• Confidence: They can help build confidence and allow your dog to get used to a new environment.

-Travel - Crates are ideal for travelling with your pet in the car to keep them safe and restrained while you’re driving.
+• Travel: Crates are ideal for traveling with your pet in the car to keep them safe and restrained while you’re driving.

 First things first, find a suitable room or area in your home to place the crate.

 An empty crate can look unappealing to your puppy.
-To help them feel more comfortable, our Veterinary Relationship manager, Sarah Dawson says: “You can line your crate with comfy blanket or something nonslip, place a favourite toy in there and some pets prefer a blanket over the top to create a den.
+To help them feel more comfortable, our Veterinary Relationship manager, Sarah Dawson, says: “You can line your crate with a comfy blanket or something nonslip, place a favorite toy in there, and some pets prefer a blanket over the top to create a den.

 "Make sure the crate is big enough for them to stand up and move around a little and has space for a water bowl if they'll be shut in overnight or for longer periods.

 Building up time in the crate slowly is key, says Sarah.
 “Slowly get them used to the crate.
-Start to feed them in the crate with the door open until they’re confident.
+Start feeding them in the crate with the door open until they’re confident.
 Then close the door for only a few seconds.
-Build this time up over time to avoid them panicking and seeing it as a scary.”
+Build this time up over time to avoid them panicking and seeing it as scary.”

 It can take some time and persistence to build up the association and familiarity of the crate with your dog, but you shouldn’t give up.
 Keep your routine going until they become comfortable and familiar with the crate.

-Dogs are individuals with their own personalities and characters and may take to crate training quicker than others.
-You can always check with your breeder to find out whether your puppy has had experience of crate training during their first few months.
+Dogs are individuals with their own personalities and characters, and some may take to crate training quicker than others.
+You can always check with your breeder to find out whether your puppy has had experience with crate training during their first few months.

-When crate training there are some things, you should avoid doing.
+When crate training, there are some things, you should avoid doing.
 “Never use the crate for punishment.
-It needs to be a fun space the pet can feel safe,” advises Sarah.
+It needs to be a fun space where the pet can feel safe,” advises Sarah.

 Crates are great at keeping young dogs safe and secure, but they shouldn’t be used for really long periods of time.